iwoplaza/typed-binary/README.md

 // Writing an Animal
 Animal.write(writer, {
-  type: "cat", // We're specyfing which concrete type we want this object to be.
+  type: 'cat', // We're specyfing which concrete type we want this object to be.

   // Base properties
-  nickname: "James",
+  nickname: 'James',
   age: 5,

   // Concrete type specific properties